Rotary Int'l News

 Judy Irwin, Julieanne Gilchrist, David Matthews, Aleda Kresge, Lynn Myers and Ann Clement.
 Some of us will be at each of the Happy Hours to welcome everyone.
 If you would like to be on the Happy Hour Committee, please contact Judy Irwin and/or Julieanne Gilchrist.

 We want to thank all of those sponsors who are identifying community leaders/business professionals and bringing them to our meetings.
-Remember, a Prospective Member should attend 3 meetings before turning in their application, sponsor form, a short bio and $100 application fee to JULIEANNE GILCHRIST.
+Remember, a Prospective Member should attend 3 meetings before turning in their application, sponsor form, a short bio and $100 application fee to JULIEANNE GILCHRIST or any one on the Membership Committee.
 The application will then be presented to the Membership Committee for approval and then the Board of Directors.
 Once approved their name and bio will be posted in our bulletin for 3 weeks.
 If there are no questions about the Prospective Member the induction will be scheduled.

 If you would like to be a Mentor to a new member please see Ann Clement.
 We encourage new members to interact with Prospective/New Members as much as possible.
 One of the Red Badge requirements is to be a Greeter 3 times.
 Because our club is growing and we are experiencing so many guests, greeters are so very important.
 You don't have to be a new member to be a greeter.
 It is just one more way of participating in Club Service.